 signature - An OPTIONAL digital signature of the document contents.

-contents - The contents of the document modeled by this document meta-data.
+content - The content of the document modeled by this document meta-data.

+In response to this operation the following information is returned:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

+document – The new document (content + meta-data) created within the DDS.

+lastDiscoveredTime – The time within the DDS provider that this document was created.

-updateDocument(nsa, type, id, version, expires, [signature], contents)
+updateDocument(nsa, type, id, version, expires, [signature], content)

 RETURNS status, [document], and [lastDiscoveredTime]

 This operation updates an existing document within the space associated with the DDS provider.
 A document can only be updated within the DDS provider that is acting as the source of the document.
 Any attempt to update a document from a provider other than the source of the document MUST be rejected.
 The operation returns a copy of the updated document, and the lastDiscoveredTime indicating the time of the document update.
+The DDS provider will immediately send notifications to all subscriptions with filter criteria matching the document.

-This operation is also used to delete an existing document from the space associated with the provider NSA.
-For the delete of a document the requester issues a new document version with an expire time set to a reasonably short period in the future.
+This operation is also used to delete an existing document from the space associated with the DDS provider.
+For the delete of a document the DDS requester issues a new document version with an expire time set to a reasonably short period in the future.
 This updated document propagates through the space to each NSA, updating the previous version to have the immediate expire time.
 All NSA receiving the document will then have an expired version.

 nsa – The source NSA associated with the generation and management of the document within the GDS.